guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 ### Commercial JS

-The commercial JS is it's own bundle and is executed immediately after the standard JS.
+The commercial JS is its own bundle and is executed immediately after the standard JS.

 [Read about the commercial JS](https://github.com/guardian/frontend/blob/master/docs/05-commercial/03-commercial-javascript.md)